47 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Advanced Emergency Medical Technician in Georgia, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Advanced Emergency Medical Technician in Georgia, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: AEMT programs in Georgia are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The AEMT program at CGTC prepares students to provide advanced emergency medical care.
 Requirements include EMT certification.
 Completers are eligible for the NREMT EMT Exam, equipping them to handle emergent medical situations effectively.